jzumsteg/zumstegs-blog/pages/cheese.md

   Brie de Meaux
   Roquefort
   Comté
   Bleu d'Auvergne
   Ossau-Iraty
   Saint-Felicien
   Morbier
   Saint-Marcellin
+  Fourme d'Ambert
   Mimolet
   Colummiers
   Crottin de Chavignol

+  Tommes are cheeses from the French Alps
-  Tommes de Savoie
+  Tomme de Savoie
+  Tomme de Brebis - a tomme with milk from sheep; this has become one of my favorite cheeses [I have about forty-two favorite cheeses, I think).
+  Tomme des Fleurs - a tomme with tiny wildflowers (fleurs) in the rind.

   Chaource
+  Salers

   <h2>2021 Cheese Log</h2>
 Beaufort